-This curried pumpkin soup is a hearty, complete meal when served with a slice of sourdough bread.
+Curried pumpkin soup is a hearty, complete meal when served with a slice of sourdough bread or naan.
 It has a mild curry and ginger flavour that is complemented by the sweetness of pumpkin and carrots.
 Add a dollop of cultured coconut milk for a wholesome and healthy dinner.

 This simple soup is a quick and easy dinner that only takes 30 minutes to make!
 It’s a healthy option for a busy weeknight.Print

 Curried pumpkin soup is a delicious meal when accompanied by a slice of sourdough bread or naan.
-Using cultured coconut cream is an easy way to get some more probiotics into your diet.
-Nutritious and delicious!
+It only takes 30 minutes to make, so it is a nutritious and delicious option for busy weeknights.

 - Prep Time: 10 minutes